 Listed below is an outline only of a number of scholarships available to students.
-Full information may be obtained from Room G20, located on the Ground Floor of the Chancellery.
+Full information may be obtained from the Student Centre located on the Lower Ground Floor of the Chancellery.

-Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Academic Registrar by 14 January each year.
+Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar and Deputy Principal by 14 January each year.
 Please note that not all of these awards are available every year.

 Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$200 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$6000 Sam Cracknell Memorial Up to \$3000 pa payable in fortnightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need.
 Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age who are permanent residents of Australia enrolling in any year of a full-time undergraduate course on the basis of academic merit and financial need.
-W.S. and L.B.
-Robinson Up to \$4200 pa 1 year renewable for the duration of the course subject to satisfactory progress Available only to students who have completed their schooling in Broken Hill or whose parents reside in Broken Hill; for a course related to the mining industry.
-Includes courses in mining engineering, geology, electrical and mechanical engineering, metallurgical process engineering, chemical engineering and science.
-Universities Credit Union \$500 pa 1 year with the possibility of renewal Prior completion of at least 1 year of any undergraduate degree course.
-Eligibility limited to members of the Universities Credit Union Ltd of more than one year's standing or members of the family of such members.
-Alumni Association Up to \$1500 pa 1 year with the possibility of renewal Available to students enrolled in any year of a full-time course.
-Candidates must be the children of Alumni of the University of NSW and may be either permanent residents of Australia or overseas students.

-Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060, immediately after sitting for HSC.
-Applications close 30 September each year.
-Law
+^{}Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060, immediately after sitting for HSC.